yukonblue/yukonblue/README.md

 and prior to that I was a Senior System Engineer at Apple.
 Before that I also worked on large-scale backend systems and low-level graphics drivers.

-### 🛠️ My Projects
+### 🛠️ My Personal Projects

-The best way for me to learn is by doing, and I try to keep myself up-to-date by working on projects.
+The best way for me to learn is by doing, and I try to keep myself up-to-date by working on personal projects during my spare time.
 Here are some of my projects:

 - [Home Camp](https://www.homecamp-ios.ca) 🏕️ - Location-based and real-time alerts, reminders, and actions on iPhone.
 - [HeartShip | Apple App Store](https://apps.apple.com/ca/app/heartship/id6443454597) 💙 - Soothing melodies on iPhone.